Troubled waters: Can India and Pakistan bridge differences over river pact?

 The enormous Indus River system, which supports livelihoods across Pakistan and northern India, originates in Tibet, flowing through China and Indian-controlled Kashmir before reaching Pakistan.

-The Indus Water Treaty dates from 1960 and governs how the fractious neighbors manage the vast volume of water, which is vital resource for both countries.
+The Indus Water Treaty dates from 1960 and governs how the fractious neighbors manage the vast volume of water, which is a vital resource for both countries.

-However, the discussions in Islamabad come seven months after Indian Prime Minister, Narendra Modi, suspended water talks with Pakistan.
-This week's discussions are expected to focus on India's plans to use the rivers to provide hydropower -- something which Pakistan has strenuously objected to.
+However, the discussions in Islamabad come seven months after Indian Prime Minister Narendra Modi suspended water talks with Pakistan.
+This week's discussions are expected to focus on India's plans to use the rivers to provide hydropower -- a move strenuously objected to by Pakistan.

-Modi announced in September he wanted to review the terms of their 57-year old water-sharing agreement -- a move some analysts interpreted as a threat to the deal.
+Modi announced in September he wanted to review the terms of their 57-year old water-sharing agreement, which some analysts interpreted as a threat to the deal.

-"Blood and water cannot flow at the same time," Modi was quoted by his spokesperson Shri Gopal Baglay after an uptick in violence in contested Kashmir.
+"Blood and water cannot flow at the same time," Modi was quoted as saying by government spokesman Gopal Baglay after an uptick in violence in contested Kashmir.

 What is the Indus Water Treaty?